How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 A group of pediatric obesity specialists is working to change the conversation.
 At centers across the country, they offer intensive support for kids with obesity with teams of doctors, psychologists, nutritionists and health coaches.
 And they take a radical approach: Don't make kids feel bad about their weight, they say, and it just might be easier for them to lose it.

 One example of this type of center is close to where I practice in Washington, D.C.
-It's the IDEAL Clinic at Children's National Hospital (IDEAL stands for Improving Diet, Energy, and Activity for Life), and I often refer my patients there.
-I met with medical director Dr. Nazrat Mirza, who says key to helping kids lose weight is treating families with dignity.
+It's the IDEAL Clinic at Children's National Hospital (IDEAL stands for Improving Diet, Energy and Activity for Life), and I often refer my patients there.
+I met with medical director Dr. Nazrat Mirza, who says the key to helping kids lose weight is treating families with dignity.

 "Everybody recognizes the respect that they're getting here," Mirza says.